Fashion for the Regency Gentleman ~ Inexpressibles!

 Today, as promised, I am carrying on the lesson beginning with clothing designed to cover the lower portion of a man’s body.
 Indeed, those areas of a gentleman’s anatomy that a true lady would never look at or even think about! *gasp

-Polite company referred the these garments as “inexpressibles” if they talked about them at all.
-Clearly the gentlemen did not know this fact about the fairer sex since they went to a great deal of effort to accentuate their assets, as you can see in this drawing of fashion maverick Beau Brummel.
+Polite company referred these garments as “inexpressibles” if they talked about them at all.
+Clearly, the gentlemen did not know this fact about the fairer sex since they went to a great deal of effort to accentuate their assets, as you can see in this drawing of fashion maverick Beau Brummell.

 Pantaloons and Trousers

 Pantaloons were popularized early in the 1790s by French revolutionaries.
 They had a drop front, were anywhere from mid-calf to ankle length and were worn exceedingly snug.
 Trousers reaching to the ankles became commonplace.
 They too were snug, had a high waist that came up at least to the naval, fall fronts, and often had foot straps to keep them tucked tightly in place.

 Each of these lower body garments – called “inexpressibles” by delicate females – were held up by means of braces (suspenders).
 Braces fit over the shirt and crossed in the back, hidden underneath the waistcoat.
 Fabrics could be of wool, linen, cotton, nankeen, or buckskin.
 False calves were worn by the lesser man as a padding to render a more muscular physique.